About Ross Pfund

 On November 3, 2020, Arizona voters passed Proposition 207 with nearly 60% of the vote.
 The initiative legalizes the adult use of recreational cannabis and allows for marijuana to be taxed on the state and local levels.
 Justin M. Brandt, who handles cannabis law and real estate matters at Bianchi & Brandt in Scottsdale, wasn’t surprised that Prop 207 passed.
 “All the polls that we were seeing, particularly in Arizona, indicated that it had a lot of support,” he says.
 “In the past …

-With heightened workplace safety concerns due to the COVID-19 pandemic, many workers may be interested in exploring how forming a union could help keep them safe.
+Many workers may be interested in exploring how forming a union could help keep them safe in the workplace and protect their employee rights.
 Employment and labor attorney Joe LeBlanc of LeBlanc Law & Mediation in Minneapolis has seen increased interest amongst workers in starting up union-organizing campaigns.
-“A lot of the times,” LeBlanc says, “things that really get people motivated to organize a union campaign, are safety issues.
-Sometimes related to things …
+“A lot of the times,” LeBlanc says, “things that really get people motivated to organize a union campaign are safety issues...
+For example, are they getting the right …

 Elder Law in New York During the Pandemic